DIGITAL EDUCATION PROGRAMS FOR SCHOOLS

 Both Educational Programs are implemented entirely by exploiting the benefits of Information and Communication Technology.
-Educational experiences are structured on tablets, all-in-one pc, and 3D movies, thus gaining proximity to the young audience.
+Educational experiences are structured on tablets, all-in-one pc, thus gaining proximity to the young audience.
 At the same time the programs enable the integration of real Museum objects into the content of the education curriculum.

 The program addressed to Primary Education pupils is titled “A feast in the palace”.
 Participants “follow” a child of the Minoan period in his way from his neighborhood to the palace in order to be part of a large feast.
 Through this imaginary digital adventure, children must follow the “trails” in the Museum’s galleries and showcases, in order to complete a series of activities based on museum exhibits.
 The program for Secondary Education is titled “Travelling in the Mediterranean Sea”.
 Participants become members of a commercial ship crew that travels in time, from Prehistory to the Roman Era, around the Mediterranean.
 Students digitally bargain, exchange, and become familiar with non-local materials, techniques, and beliefs that circulated through maritime trade in antiquity.

 All devices used during the program are provided free on site.
 Visiting groups are accompanied by an archaeologist of the Museum’s staff.

 Museum trails for families with children over 5 years old